Obama calls Iran deal the best option, instead of another war

 Obama said this deal alone would not end the deep U.S.-Iranian divisions and mistrust.

-"And our concerns will remain with respect to Iranian behavior so long as Iran continues its sponsorship of terrorism, its support for proxies who destabilize the Middle East, its threats against America's friends and allies, like Israel," Obama said.
+"And our concerns will remain with respect to Iranian behaviour so long as Iran continues its sponsorship of terrorism, its support for proxies who destabilise the Middle East, its threats against America's friends and allies, like Israel," Obama said.

 Obama said there was always the possibility Iran would try to cheat on the deal.
 But if it did so, he said, the agreement's framework of inspections and transparency would make it far more likely the United States would know about it, and any U.S. president would still have "all of the options that are currently available to deal with it."